-The Reacting Flow coupling synchronizes the features from a Single-Phase Flow, or Brinkman Equations, interface and a Transport of Concentrated Species interface.
-When added, the density in the Single-Phase Flow interface is automatically synchronized to the one defined by the Transport of Concentrated Species interface.
-Conversely, the velocity field used by the latter interface is synchronized to the one computed in the former interface.
+The Reacting Flow coupling synchronizes the features from a Chemistry interface, Heat Transfer interface, Single-Phase Flow, or Brinkman Equations, interface and a Transport of Concentrated Species interface.
+When the Chemistry interface is not selected, the density in the Single-Phase Flow interface is automatically synchronized to the one defined by the Transport of Concentrated Species interface.

+The velocity field used by the Transport of Concentrated Species interface and Heat Transfer interface is synchronized to the one computed in the Single-Phase Flow interface.